 Like last year, a presentation video comes with the written report on the schools' key figures.
 This video is designed as promotional material for the French Engineering Schools and CDEFI's various contacts, institutions, partners, young people seeking guidance, etc.

-Let's now take a look at the key figures in this overview, which presents the data collected as part of our survey, put together with those gathered by other organisations and institutions such as the CTI or the French Ministry of Higher Education and Research in 2022-2023.
+Let's now take a look at the key figures in this overview, which presents the data collected as part of our survey, put together with those gathered by other organisations and institutions such as the CTI or the French Ministry of Higher Education and Research

 Student population

-In 2022-2023, a total of around 250,000 students, all courses combined, was enrolled in Engineering Schools.
-Among them, some 197,000 were preparing for an Engineering Degree in 3 or 5 years, while 3,600 were enrolled in Bachelor's programmes in science and engineering.
+some 197,000 were preparing for an Engineering Degree in 3 or 5 years, while 3,600 were enrolled in Bachelor's programmes in science and engineering.

 Looking at the type of enrolment, 52% of Engineering students were enrolled in state schools that are under the supervision of the Ministry of Higher Education and Research, a percentage down six points comparing to 2021-2022, followed by private schools (35%) and state Schools supervised by another Ministry (13%).
 It is interesting to note that almost 17% of Engineering students are enrolled in an apprenticeship.

-In addition, women account for 32% of all Engineering School students, with a relatively higher proportion in state Schools supervised by a so-called "technical" Ministry.
+women account for 32% of all Engineering School students, with a relatively higher proportion in state Schools supervised by a so-called "technical" Ministry.

 Admissions

-According to Ministry data from Parcoursup, more than 18,000 Baccalaureate holders were admitted to French Engineering Schools at the start of the 2023 academic year.
+, more than 18,000 Baccalaureate holders were admitted to French Engineering Schools at the start of the 2023 academic year.
 As in the previous year, more than half of these new Engineering students in their first year of study are entering a state school.
 The speciality courses most commonly taken in the final year of secondary school are "mathematics + physics", which account for 54% of all new students.

-In addition, the DEFI database shows that there will be around 45,000 new students at the start of the 2023 academic year.
+around 45,000 new students at the start of the 2023 academic year.
 In recent years, the profiles of admitted students have diversified, with a decline in the proportion of students coming from preparatory classes for the grandes écoles (CPGE) in favour of integrated preparatory cycles (CPI).

 Currently, 35% of new students enter an Engineering School after a CPGE, while CPIs account for 36% of admissions.